What is Footfall? Understanding Its Importance and Measurement Methods

 Conversion Correlation

 When combined with sales data, footfall metrics help calculate conversion rates—the percentage of visitors who make purchases.
 By integrating footfall counters with a POS system, retailers can directly compare visitor numbers with actual sales transactions, which is crucial for calculating conversion rates.
 An increase in footfall often correlates with a rise in the number of potential customers who can be targeted for conversion.
+However, high footfall with low conversion rates may indicate that visitors are merely window shopping rather than purchasing.
+Footfall is a key performance indicator essential for measuring many other KPIs, like sales conversion and average shopping time.

 Foot Traffic: The Broader Context